By Roy Licklider and Edward Rhodes

 - Political Science Graduate Programs

 Most major American universities have a Political Science graduate program awarding a Ph.D. degree, and international relations is a field within almost all these departments.
-The departments also award a Masters of Arts degree, but this is not particularly useful.
 The Ph.D. requires two to three years of coursework, followed by comprehensive examinations and a thesis, which usually takes another year or two full-time; obviously the time will be longer if you have to go part-time because of limited resources.

 The Ph.D. degree is basically a research degree.
 It is essential for anyone who wants to teach at a college or university, and it is often found among researchers and analysts working for the government as well.
 On the other hand, the degree is given in Political Science; you can concentrate in international relations, but you are required to take courses and examinations in other fields such as American government and political theory as well.
 Moreover, it takes longer to get than any other option discussed here, and it's not clear that it's worth the extra effort and money unless you're going into college teaching.
 One group of Foreign Service examiners, when asked how useful graduate school would be, said that the two to three years of coursework would be useful, but that the candidate would do better spending a couple of years in the Foreign Service than working on a doctoral dissertation.
 Several programs retraining people with Ph.D. degrees to go into business have been fairly successful, but this is a pretty roundabout way to get into business; if that's what you want, try for graduate business school.